eonist/eonist.github.io/_posts/2021-04-15-assets-in-spm.md

-Add assets to spm<!--more--> Only for Swift tools version of 5.3 or later
+Add assets to SPM<!--more--> Only for Swift tools version of 5.3 or later

 ### Examples
 In the Package.swift